kitelightning/LivePP/README.md

 4. Enable the LivePP plugin:

 	- In your `Game.Build.cs` file add: `PrivateDependencyModuleNames.Add("LivePP");`
 	- Build and launch the editor and navigate to the Project Settings, scroll down to Plugins -> LivePP and check the `Enable` box.
+By default, it is set to false so if you checkin the plugin, it won't attempt to load itself on every team members computer.
+Enable setting is persisted to your local machine only (EditorPerProjectUserSettings)

 5. Optional suggestions: